-STAAR Surgical Company (STAA) CEO Caren Mason on Q3 2020 Results - Earnings Call Transcript
+STAAR Surgical Company (STAA) CEO Caren Mason On Q3 2020 Results - Earnings Call Transcript

 Chris Cooley

-Good afternoon, everyone, and congratulations on the record quarter.
-I appreciate you taking the questions.
+[00:24:14] Good afternoon, everyone, and congratulations on the quarter.
+Appreciate you taking the questions.

 Caren Mason